 - A round-the-clock communications center staffed by trained and experienced emergency service specialists;

 - Immediate access to thousands of chemical product specialists and hazardous materials experts through CHEMTREC’s database of over 30,000 manufacturers, shippers, carriers, public organizations and private resources;

 - A state-of-the-art telecommunications system that supports the virtual emergency response team, seamlessly linking on-scene responders with chemical experts, transportation companies, and medical experts;

-- An expansive electronic library of over 5 million Material Safety Data Sheets (MSDS);
+- An expansive electronic library of over 6 million Safety Data Sheets (SDS);

 - A database of medical experts and chemical toxicologists who provide advice and emergency medical treatment assistance to on-scene medical professionals treating victims of product exposure; and